hupili/python-for-data-and-media-communication-gitbook/outline.md

 References:

 * First two chapters (i.e. before "3D") of the article [The Art of Effective Visualization of Multi-dimensional Data](https://towardsdatascience.com/the-art-of-effective-visualization-of-multi-dimensional-data-6c7202990c57) by Dipanjan Sarkar

+Additional notes:

+* You need to finish [Dataprep](dataprep.md) before analysis.
+That is, we start with structured data.
+Preparing the structured and cleaned data has no common schema.
+We have pointers in [Dataprep](dataprep.md) for your own reading.

 ## Week 7 - Text analysis